unrealwork/atsd-use-cases/how-to/docker/README.md

 ![](images/docker-hub-notifications.png)

-While the email option can serve as a workaround, it's difficult to rely on it for programmable integration with alerting and CI systems.
+While the email option can serve as a work-around, it's difficult to rely on it for programmable integration with alerting and CI systems.

 ![](images/docker-email.png)